eigerco/polka-storage/docs/src/storagext-cli/storage-provider.md

 ### `submit-windowed-post`

 The `submit-windowed-post` command allows you to submit a windowed PoSt proof.
-The post proof needs to be periodically submitted to prove that some sector is still stored.
-Sectors are proven in batches called partitions.
+The PoSt proof needs to be periodically submitted to prove that some sector is still stored.
+Sectors are proven in a baches called partitions.

 ### Parameters